Women

 We train hard but we pride ourselves on having a training programme which is flexible around people’s work, study and family commitments, and a support system which means every athlete can get the most out of the training that they are able to commit to.

-We row three early mornings and both days at a weekend (Mon/Wed/Fri 0550-0730, and Sat/Sun 0700-1100 if double sessions).
+We row three early mornings and both days on a weekend (Mon/Wed/Fri 0550-0730, Sat 0630-1030 and Sun 0700-1100 with double sessions).
 Meeting early means that we are able to take advantage of a quiet river, often being the only squad out on the water.

 There are two weights and two erg sessions programmed per week, which are typically done in small groups or in people’s own time.

-Our committed coaching team supports the development of athletes who are considering doing GB U23 trials or trialling for the Boat Races in the future, and we have strong links with CUBC.
+Our committed coaching team supports the development of athletes who are considering doing GB U23 trials or trialing for the Boat Races in the future, and we have strong links with CUBC.

 Coaches